RubyLearning/blog/content/post/2009/03/17/interview-michael-morin-creator-of-using-twitter-with-ruby-course.md

 ---
-title: 'Interview - Michael Morin Creator of Using Twitter with Ruby Course'
 author: Satish Talim
-date: 2009-03-17
-layout: post
-permalink: /2009/03/17/interview-michael-morin-creator-of-using-twitter-with-ruby-course/
-keywords:
-  - Michael Morin,Interviews,Ruby,Twitter,The Ruby Programming Language
-description:
-  - Using Twitter with Ruby course creator Michael Morin talks to RubyLearning.
 categories:
 - Beginners
 - Interview
 - Ruby
 - Twitter
+date: 2009-03-17
+description:
+- Using Twitter with Ruby course creator Michael Morin talks to RubyLearning.
+keywords:
+- Michael Morin,Interviews,Ruby,Twitter,The Ruby Programming Language
+layout: post
+permalink: /2009/03/17/interview-michael-morin-creator-of-using-twitter-with-ruby-course/
 tags:
 - interviews
 - Michael Morin
 - Ruby
 - The Ruby Programming Language
 - Twitter
+title: Interview - Michael Morin Creator of Using Twitter with Ruby Course
 ---

 <div>
   <p class="alert">
     The first ever <em>free</em>, online &#8220;<strong>Using Twitter with Ruby</strong>&#8221; course starts 18th April 2009 at <a href="http://rubylearning.org/class/">RubyLearning.org</a>.
 Satish Talim of RubyLearning caught up with <strong>Micheal Morin</strong>, the creator of this course, and talked to him in this interview.